Causes and treatments of canal stenosis

 Most doctors will begin treatment of canal stenosis symptoms with conservative therapies.
 These treatments allow many patients to find relief from their symptoms within a few weeks or months, though some require more or less time.
 The following conservative treatments may either be prescribed individually or in conjunction with one another:

-- Pain medications (over-the-counter or prescription strength)
+- Pain medications

-- Hot and/or cold compresses
+- Hot and cold compresses

-- Weight loss
+- Weight management